Estrogen and Progesterone

 Estrogen Dominance Symptoms

 |Crying spells||Cyclic migraines|

 |Decreased libido||Breast cancer risks|

 If you have two or more of the symptoms listed above, you may be experiencing estrogen dominance.
-It occurs when your exposure to estrogen is greater than your ability to excrete estrogen on to produce adequate progesterone levels.
-They are many factors that increase our estrogen exposure.
-Consuming hormone fed animals increase our estrogen exposure.
+It occurs when your exposure to estrogen is greater than your ability to excrete estrogen to produce adequate progesterone levels.
+They are many factors that increase estrogen exposure.
+Consuming hormone-fed animals increase our estrogen exposure.
 Pesticides sprayed on fruits and vegetables can behave like estrogen.
 Obesity increases our estrogen exposure because fat cells make estrogen.

 Stress affects your ability to ovulate or produce an egg each month.
 If a woman does not ovulate, progesterone is not produced, therefore it is not available to counteract the effects of the estrogen made during the menstrual cycle.
 Adolescent girls and peri-menopausal women with irregular menses, mood swings, and emotional outbursts may benefit greatly from progesterone therapy and are most likely to be estrogen dominant.

 We also offer progesterone, estrogen and tesosterone pellets.

 Holistic Addiction Treatment